 Mount Mary University’s Master of Science in Professional Counseling programs are accredited by the Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools.
 The programs prepare you to meet the requirements for licensure.

 Council for Accreditation of Counseling & Related Educational Programs (CACREP) Accreditation

-Mount Mary's Master of Science in Counseling clinical mental health concentration is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
-Obtaining CACREP accreditation indicates that the program has been recognized for the high quality of the training it provides, and that it has been evaluated to ensure that it meets training standards set by the counseling profession.
+Mount Mary's Master of Science in Professional Counseling clinical mental health concentration is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
+Obtaining CACREP accreditation indicates that the program has been recognized for the high quality of the training it

 CACREP is the national accrediting body for graduate-level programs in the counseling field.
 Graduates of CACREP accredited programs can more easily obtain state counseling licensure, will find greater portability between state licensing boards, and are eligible to complete work for the three federal agencies that have made graduation from a CACREP accredited program a requirement for independent practice in counseling (See CACREP Federal Regulations).
 Students with a CACREP-accredited counseling degree are also more easily able to be accepted into doctoral programs.